auxesis/visage/README.md

 Installing
 ----------

-Freeze in dependencies:
+Bundle dependencies:

-    $ rake deps
+    $ gem bundle

 Amongst other things, this will pull in RubyRRDtool, which requires the rrdtool headers to build a C extension.
-On Ubuntu these are in the `librrd2-dev` package.
+On Debian/Ubuntu these are in the `librrd2-dev` package.

 Configuring
 -----------